IJiff/startup/notes.md

 -Assigning an elastic IP address to a server instance allows you to keep the same IP address even when restarting the instance

+-You can purchase a domain with your choice of TLD very easily in AWS, and then connect it to a server instance using the "Hosted zones" tab and choosing "Create record"

 ## HTML Notes